Will Smith’s Oscar slap casts shadow on Letterman interview

-The interview was recorded in January, two months before Smith’s attack on comedian Chris Rock at the 2022 Academy Awards ceremony over a joke about Smith’s wife’s shaved head.
+The interview was recorded in January, two months before Smith’s attack on comedian Chris Rock at the 2022 Academy Awards ceremony over a joke about Smith’s wife’s shaved head, NewsNation reports.

 Jada Pinkett Smith had previously talked about her issues with hair loss, and Smith has since apologized to Rock on social media.